jampp/geeks/_src/_posts/2017-09-11-importance-of-serving-ads.markdown

 The question now remains: where do we set the optimal frequency cap, given these two metrics?
 This is a broad question which is more dependant on how the company values them.
 For our case, we decided to equally value both equally, in a way which is both advantageous for us and our clients.
 In this scalarization, we set the same weights for both in a way that doesn

-Given this multi-objective optimization setting, we will finally find the optimal frequency cap level $f \in F$ by choosing:
+Given this multi-objective optimization setting, we will finally find the optimal frequency cap level \\f \in F\\ by choosing:

+$$
-$$\\mathrm{argmax}_f = Cpa(f) + Rev(f) $$
+mathrm{argmax}_f = Cpa(f) + Rev(f)
+$$

 As our optimal cap level.
 Again, this valuation is something that suits our way of understanding this business.
 Different valuations create different optimization forms.
-We tried other ways, such as Pareto optimal relations, or other $\epsilon$-constrained methods.
+We tried other ways, such as Pareto optimal relations, or other \\\epsilon\\-constrained methods.
 You find more cool stuff about this topic on [Wikipedia][wiki-scalarization].

 This yielded results which were more than satisfying.
 We found optimal daily frequency caps per users to be around five to twenty impressions per day in general.
 This makes sense if we think that when we want to get an advertising message across to a group of people.
 We won't get them immediately to convert, but, in general, we have that there is a amount of impressions which is just _enough_.